 Let us go through this article to understand tele-ophthalmology in a little more detail.

-What is Tele-ophthalmology?
+What is Tele-Ophthalmology?

 Tele-ophthalmology is a branch of telemedicine that focuses on providing eye care to patients through telecommunications technology and digital medical equipment.
 In simple language, it can also be called tele-medicine for eye care.
 One of the main objectives of tele-ophthalmology is to deliver eye care to patients living in remote areas who have limited access to eye specialists and other healthcare services.